Khaa288/ReactJS-Projects/README.md

-# ReactJS-Projects with Vite setups
+# ReactJS-Projects fundamentals and setting up